 Hollis has more than 30 years of athletics administration experience, either at the school or conference level.
 His well-rounded background has led to his knowledge of all areas within an athletics department, including marketing, financial administration, television negotiations, fund-raising, game operations, facility management, personnel policy, corporate interaction, sports management and public relations.

 Since his official appointment as athletics director began in 2008, Hollis has led one of the most successful periods in the history of Michigan State athletics.
-The Spartans have won one national championship (2014 women’s cross country) and 27 Big Ten Championships (regular season and tournament), appeared in two Final Fours and six bowl games, and finished in the top 40 of the Learfield Sports Directors' Cup five times.
+The Spartans have won one national championship (2014 women’s cross country) and 27 Big Ten Championships (regular season and tournament), appeared in three Final Fours and seven bowl games, and own seven top-40 finishes in the Learfield Sports Directors’ Cup.
 In addition, during Hollis’ tenure as an administrator at MSU, the Spartans have appeared in 18 consecutive men’s basketball NCAA Tournaments – tied for the longest streak in Big Ten history and the third-longest active streak in the nation – and seven Final Fours.
 The football team is the only program to win a Bowl Championship Series game during the 2013 season (2014 Rose Bowl over Stanford) and a New Year’s Six Game during the 2014 season (2015 Cotton Bowl over Baylor).

 Hollis is credited with developing some of college athletics’ most innovative events.
 It was his vision that led to Michigan State playing North Carolina in November 2011 in the first basketball game to be played on the flight deck of an aircraft carrier.
 In 2003, Hollis was the architect of the “BasketBowl,” which established a then-world record crowd of 78,129 who witnessed the Michigan State-Kentucky game at Detroit’s Ford Field.
-The concept, which involves placing the court in the center of a football stadium, has been used at the last six NCAA Final Fours.
-In 2001, Hollis helped mastermind the Michigan State-Michigan outdoor hockey game that attracted a then-world record crowd of 74,554 in Spartan Stadium.
+The concept, which involves placing the court in the center of a football stadium, has been used at the last seven NCAA Final Fours.
+In 2001, Hollis helped mastermind the Michigan State-Michigan outdoor hockey game that attracted a then world-record crowd of 74,554 in Spartan Stadium.
 His ingenuity and experience in intercollegiate athletics led to his induction into the National Association of Collegiate Marketing Administrators (NACMA) Hall of Fame in June 2015.